adulau/hack-lu-2019/cff/index.md

 ---
 layout: splash
-title: Call for Failure (CfF 0x0) - Over Fail: the untold truth behind the magic of cybersecurity
+title: Call for Failure (CfF 0x0) - Over Fail the untold truth behind the magic of cybersecurity
-excerpt: "10-minute talks during hack.lu to present (the/your) biggest failure in cybersecurity you’ve ever experienced and what have you learned from it."
+excerpt: "10-minute talks during hack.lu to present (the/your) biggest failure in cybersecurity you’ve ever experienced and what have you learned from it"
 modified: 2019-07-03T19:44:38.564948-04:00
 header:
-  overlay_image: /images/cff.png
+  overlay_image: /images/cff.jpg
   overlay_filter: 0.4 # same as adding an opacity of 0.5 to a black background
 ---